Wood, Paint, Acrylic, Lightbulb

 66” x 40” x 36”

+“Leveler, We (Were) All the Same,” can only be seen by placing oneself inside the sculpture with someone else.
+The form asks the viewer to put their faces into opposing openings.
+In doing so, participants are transported into an intimate, colorful abyss.
 Within this interior realm, participants are at eye level with one another, fostering a sense of equality and a shared moment of connection.
-This eye-level encounter transports viewers back to the simplicity and innocence of childhood, where perspectives are unburdened by societal expectations and biases.
 Within the walls are vibrant color-blocked paintings reminiscent of Rorschach blot tests, offering a canvas for unfiltered interpretation.
-Viewers are free to project their own perceptions onto the abstract imagery, unencumbered by external context, creating a portal where perceptions are malleable and diverse.
+Viewers are free to project their own perceptions onto the abstract imagery, unencumbered by external context, creating a portal where perceptions are malleable and a conversation.
+Because each participant can’t fully see their own pattern, the other side needs to describe what they see.
+Through this interactive encounter, participants are not only observers but active contributors to the evolving narrative within the sculpture.